tombenke/easer/website-docs/websocket-nats-gw-mode.md

 ## Configure the websocket gateway

-In order to use the websocket-nats gateway, we need to enable the PDMS mode (`-u`, `--usePdms`) that switch on messaging in general, and the usage of websocket server (`-w`, `--useWebsocket`).
+In order to use the websocket-nats gateway, we need to enable the MESSAGING mode (`-u`, `--useMessaging`) that switch on messaging in general, and the usage of websocket server (`-w`, `--useWebsocket`).

 We also need to define the inbound (`-i`, `--inbound`) and outbound (`-o`, `--outbound`) event channels.